-The Social Security Administration (SSA) just announced a slight year-over-year rise in monthly benefits for Social Security and Supplemental Security Income (SSI) recipients.
+The Social Security Administration (SSA) just announced a major year-over-year rise in monthly benefits for Social Security and Supplemental Security Income (SSI) recipients.

-The October 13 announcement of the 1.3% hike in benefits is in line with what most Social Security watchers expected.
+The October 13 announcement of the 5.9% hike in benefits is the largest cost-of-living raise in nearly 40 years.

-The average monthly Social Security check in June 2020 was $1,514 for retirees, according to the SSA.
-That means the 1.3% increase next year will translate to approximately an extra $20 in an average check each month.
-You can view your COLA notice online through your my Social Security account.
+The average monthly Social Security check in June 2021 was $1,555 for retirees, according to the SSA.
+That means the 5.9% increase next year will translate to approximately an extra $92 in an average check each month.
+You can view your COLA notice online through your “my Social Security” account.

 COLA is based on the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W), a broad measure of the price of food, energy, health care, housing, transportation and more.